 The students should always behave in an orderly manner causing minimal inconvenience to the other students.
-Any dispute in the bus or regarding transportation will be referred to the Sports department and the designated staff will try to reach an amicable solution.
+Any dispute in the bus or regarding transportation will be reported to the Deputy Director-Administration and the designated staff will try to reach an amicable solution.
 Any unruly acts in the University transportation will result in expulsion of the student from the vehicle and the facilities will be terminated till a further decision on the matter is decided.

 - 1. For the pick-up, be ready and prepared for the bus at the time specified by the driver. - 2.
-It is strictly not allowed for any student who is not registered in the bus to ride the bus.
-Registered students are not allowed to invite other students to ride the bus home with them in any circumstances - 3.
-It is strictly not allowed for any student to ride a different bus from the bus he/she has been assigned.
-Students can only ride the bus in which they have been assigned. - 4.
-It is strictly not allowed for any student to be dropped off or picked up from any other location other than the registered pick-up/drop-off location. - 5.
+Students, who have not registered by submitting the online request are strictly not allowed travel in the bus.
+Registered students are not allowed to invite other students to travel in the bus with them in any circumstances - 3.
+It is strictly not allowed for any student to travel in a different bus from the bus he/she has been assigned.
+Students can only travel in the bus in which they have been assigned.

+- 4. It is strictly not allowed for any student to be dropped off or picked up from any other location other than the registered pick-up/drop-off location. - 5.
 The student must maintain proper conduct throughout the ride, any reported misconduct will be investigated and the DAC committee will take appropriate action. - 6.
 Food and drinks are strictly not allowed in the bus.